 Table poultry at home

-Traditional pure breed crosses are slightly slower to grow but many people are tuning towards slower growing chickens that have a fuller flavour (if you do purchase these commercial birds then read Fast Food: Growing your own broiler for some hints).
+Traditional pure breed crosses are slightly slower to grow but many people are turning towards slower-growing chickens that have a fuller flavour (if you do purchase these faster-growing commercial birds then read Fast Food: Raising Broiler Chickens for some hints).

 - Light Sussex X White Wyandotte

 An excellent table chicken but care must be taken in selecting the breeders so the breast bone of the offspring is not too high.

 Care should also be taken in selecting the White Wyandotte hens, they must not have any black in the legs in order to get good white-fleshed table bird.
 These are fast-growing birds that are short-legged, carrying lots of meat.

 Feathers are white with the odd black fleck.
 Almost all of these birds will be white-fleshed.